 Helena Frantova Tripod Table Lamp

-Materials: Brass legs.
-Red lacquered iron lamp socket holder.
+Materials: 3 brass rods.
+Red painted conical metal (iron) lamp socket holder.
 Silver painted iron lampshade holder.
-Round plastic mushroom style lampshade.
-Metal socket.
+Round plastic mushroom, cone lampshade.
+Metal E14 socket.

 Height: 24 cm / 9.44”

 Base: ∅ 14 cm / 5.51”

 Electricity: 1 bulb E14, 1 x 40 watt maximum, 110/220 volt.

 Any type of light bulb can be used, not a specific one preferred.

 Designer: Helena Frantová.

 Other versions: This Helena Frantova tripod table lamp exists in several colours; green, blue, yellow, red… This table lamp exists in several variations.
 Made with a different base en slightly different lamp socket holder.
 The lampshade is always the same.

 These beautiful table lamps are often used in pairs as bedside lamps.
 Today, you can hardly do that because you rarely come across them.
 Nowadays they are mostly used as a desk lamp.